E-Sid/scripts/README.md

 - `cdr.pl` calculates the clinical dementia rating scale
 - `cdr-ftld.pl` calculates Clinical Dementia Rating, Clinical Dementia Rating + National Alzheimer's Disease Coordinating Centre (NACC) Frontotemporal Lobar Degeneration (CDR-FTLD)
 - `ect-age.pl` is an ECT Age-based and Dose calculator
-- `hip-waist.pl` is a Hip-Waiste Ratio calculator: `
+- `hip-waist.pl` is a Hip-Waiste Ratio calculator
+- `kg2lb.pl` refer to Kilograms to pounds converter.
+- `kg2st.pl`: kilogram to stone converter.
+- `lb2kg.pl` Pounds to kilograms converter.
+- `map.pl` refers to mean arterial blood pressure calculator
+- `moca-5-min.pl`refers to Montreal Cognitive Assessment 5-minute protocol
+- `rtms.pl` refers to rTMS dose calculator.
+- `st2kg.pl` refers to stone to kilogram converter.

 ## Instruction for sed Script
 This is a stream editor (sed) converter to make letters and reports more gender neutral.
 To make this script work please, use the following commands: